jcspz0/dss-emailing/README.md

 # dss-emailing

-execute the command "go run receive.go send.go"
-All emails are savings at mail_log.txt
+To install all dependencies execute "dep ensure -v" \n To execute the program execute "go run receive.go" \n All emails are savings at mail_log.txt